Fatima | UK

 A new life

-Upon graduation, Generation connected her with a few different companies with open positions in software engineering.
+Upon graduating in 2020, Generation connected her with a few different companies with open positions in software engineering.
 They were Facebook, The Financial Times and DePop.

-Today, Fatima is a software engineer with DePop.
-While she had worked hard to get here, it still felt like a miracle.
+Fatima became a software engineer with DePop.
+While she had worked hard to get there, it still felt like a miracle.
 “From the day I got a place in the Generation program, to attending the bootcamp, to applying for a job, to now I’m working full time with a great company; I never left my house.
 Everything was fully online.”

-Fatima can now move forward with her life, knowing that she not only has a way of paying all her bills, but is moving in the direction of her chosen career.
-She now volunteers evenings and weekends with a nonprofit that supports young adults who have aged out of foster care.
+Fatima could move forward with her life, knowing that she not only has a way of paying all her bills, but is moving in the direction of her chosen career.
+She began volunteering evenings and weekends with a nonprofit that supports young adults who have aged out of foster care.

 “Generation, I would say, has changed my life.
 I’m working towards achieving everything I ever wanted to.
 And that’s in large part, due to me being in the program and building up that confidence that I can work in the technology industry.”